How a Small Business Owner Became a Small Business Ally

 After a year of running the Alberta i-Market, the initiative was coming to an end and a new program was on the horizon- The Digital Economy Program (DEP).
 The DEP aims at helping small businesses adopt digital technologies to grow and stay competitive.
 The local Digital Service Squad (DSS), a key part of the DEP, provides one-on-one support for business owners.
 This element of the program really resonated with Lise because it has that “human verification” she sought as a business owner.
 So, Lise transitioned into an Administrator role with the DEP and through her experience with Market 826 and the Alberta i-Market, she was able to transfer her skills to ensure the successful launch of the program in her region.

-Lise has now supported the DEP for nearly two years, where she has helped countless small businesses in their journey to get online.
-For some businesses in the St. Paul region this digital transformation journey means launching a brand-new website, for others it means helping establish their digital media presence and building a social media strategy.
+Lise has now supported the DEP for nearly two years, helping countless small businesses on their journey to get online.
+For some businesses in the St. Paul region, this digital transformation journey means launching a brand-new website, for others it means helping establish their digital media presence and building a social media strategy.

 “Through the Digital Economy Program and the Digital Service Squads, we offer entrepreneurs one-on-one guidance with their digital marketing, helping to ease the fear and paralysis that can come with adopting new technologies”, shares Lise.